 Where Emeco needs to collect sensitive information about you (including, among other things, information about health, medical history or specific conditions, criminal records and professional memberships), this information will only be collected with your consent or in other circumstances required or authorised by law.
-Sensitive information will only be processed by Emeco if such processing is necessary for the primary purpose for which it was obtained or to comply with occupational health and safety or equal opportunity laws and regulations.
+Sensitive information will only be processed by Emeco if such processing is necessary for the primary purpose for which it was obtained or is required or authorised by law (including occupational health and safety or equal opportunity laws and regulations).

 Emeco collects most personal information directly from individuals, such as when they engage with Emeco in relation to service requests for equipment rental, maintenance and sales, mining service or their shareholding in Emeco.
 The personal information collected may be provided on forms filled out by individuals, face to face meetings, e-mail messages, through Emeco’s website or telephone conversations.
 If you contact Emeco, Emeco may keep a record of that contact.

 There may be other occasions when Emeco collects your personal information from other sources such as credit reporting agencies (in the case of customers and prospective customers), pre-employment service providers and public records including publicly available information on social media or similar sites.
 Generally, Emeco will only collect your personal information from such sources if it is not reasonable or impracticable to collect the personal information from you.